FaFre/lensai/README.md

 ## Getting Started

-To get started with Bang Navigator, simply grab the latest [release](https://github.com/FaFre/bang_navigator/releases) matching your device architecture (most probably ARM 64), which is either armeabi-v7a (ARM 32-bit), arm64-v8a (ARM 64-bit), or x86-64 (x86 64-bit).
+To get started with BangNavigator, simply grab the latest [release](https://github.com/FaFre/bang_navigator/releases) matching your device architecture (most probably ARM 64), which is either armeabi-v7a (ARM 32-bit), arm64-v8a (ARM 64-bit), or x86-64 (x86 64-bit).

 For now, there are only Android builds provided.